fetchai/agents-aea/docs/core-components.md

 The `DecisionMaker` component manages global agent state updates proposed by the skills and processes the resulting ledger transactions.

-It is responsible for crypto-economic security and goal management and contains the preference and ownership representation of the agent.
+It is responsible for the agent's crypto-economic interactions and goal management, and it contains the preference and ownership representation of the agent.

 ## Filter

-The `Filter` routes messages to the correct `Handler` via the `Resource` component.
+`Filter` routes messages to the correct `Handler` via `Resource`.
 It also holds a reference to the currently active `Behaviour` and `Task` instances.

-By default each `Handler`, `Behaviour` and `Task` of each skill is registered in the `Filter`.
-However, skills can de-register and re-register themselves.
+By default for every skill, each `Handler`, `Behaviour` and `Task` is registered in the `Filter`.
+However, note that skills can de-register and re-register themselves.

 ## Resource

-The `Resource` component is made up of `Registries` which contain Resources (`Protocol`, `Handler`, `Behaviour`, `Task`).
-There is one Registry for each type of Resource.
+The `Resource` component is made up of `Registries` for each type of resource (e.g. `Protocol`, `Handler`, `Behaviour`, `Task`).

-Message Envelopes travel through the `Filter` which fetches the correct `Handler` from the `Registry`.
+Message Envelopes travel through the `Filter` which in turn fetches the correct `Handler` from the `Registry`.

 Specific `Registry` classes are in the `registries/base.py` module.